 Many major clothing retailers practice what is known as “fast fashion” – selling an endless cycle of must-have trends at extremely low prices.
-Have you ever wondered how it’s possible to pay only $4 for that t-shirt?
+Have you ever wondered how it is possible to pay only $4 for a t-shirt?
 In this consumer society, we think of fashion as disposable – after all, if I only pay $4 I might not think twice about throwing it away.

 Heaps and heaps of clothing ends up in the landfill, often to justify buying the latest styles.
 We’re talking over 15 million tons of textile waste – with quantity over quality, fast fashion retailers can charge next to nothing for items that are mass-produced.
 They push these garments to sell by creating more fashion “cycles” or “seasons” – where there used to be 4 per year, there’s now often 12 to 15.

 There’s also the issue of contamination: almost half of our clothing is made with cotton, and unless it’s labelled as “organic” cotton, there’s a high chance that it’s genetically modified cotton sprayed with lots of pesticides (including known carcinogens).
 This can be damaging to neighbouring non-GMO crops, cause water contamination, reduce biodiversity, and have negative impacts on human health.